ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 ### Monstrous Form: Ursusthrope
-(If any features refer to a save DC the DC is 8 + Your Constitution modifier + Your proficiency bonus) Your monstrous form takes after ursus or bears and your monstrous form die is a d12.
+(If any features refer to a save DC the DC is 8 + Your Constitution modifier + Your proficiency bonus) Your monstrous form takes after Ursus or bears and your monstrous form die is a d12.
 You gain the following benefits while shifted:

 - +4 to strength score
 - Bite attack, d8 melee damage die, piercing damage